dylan-isaac/pydanticai-api-template/docs/MAINTENANCE.md

 For CI/CD integration:

 1. Use the production Docker container as the environment
-2. Run validation using `pydanticai-api-template validate`
+2. Run validation using `pat validate`
 3. Run tests using your test framework of choice (e.g., `pytest`)
 4. Use health checks to verify deployment